apache/ignite/modules/schedule/README.txt

  - JTS Topology Suite for Geospatial indexing, http://tsusiatsoftware.net/jts/main.html
  - cron4j for cron-based task scheduling, http://www.sauronsoftware.it/projects/cron4j

 Apache binary releases cannot include LGPL dependencies.
-If you would like to include optional LGPL dependencies into your release, you should download the source release from Ignite website and do the build with the following maven command:
+If you would like include optional LGPL dependencies into your release, you should download the source release from Ignite website and do the build with the following maven command:

-mvn clean package -DskipTests -P release,lgpl
+mvn clean package -DskipTests